Cream Cheese Chocolate Mousse Tart

-Do not be fooled by their little size, these cream cheese chocolate mousse tarts are rich, creamy and indulgent.
-A rich, chocolate and cream cheese based, mousse in a buttery shortcrust-based mini tart shell.
+Do not be fooled by their small size; these cream cheese chocolate mousse tarts are rich, creamy, and indulgent.
+A rich, chocolate, and cream cheese-based mousse in a buttery shortcrust-based mini tart shell.
 The shells can be homemade or store-bought for a quick semi-homemade dessert.
 Also, the filling takes no more than 10 minutes to prepare.
-And you don't any special skills to pipe a little star in each tartlet.
+And you don’t need any special skills to pipe a little star in each tartlet.

 Mini Chocolate Tarts